ROS-Agent/ros-agent/README.md

 # ros-agent
 This is a co-simulation project of AVP (Automated Valet Parking) based on CARLA and Autoware.
-Based on ROS2, the ros-agent retrieve sensor data from CARLA and transmit it to Autoware, then Autoware calculate the control command to pass it to CARLA to execute.
+Based on ROS2, the ros-agent retrieve sensor data from CARLA and transmit it to Autoware, then Autoware calculates the control command to pass it to CARLA to execute.

 ![demo](./Docs/AVP2_short.gif)